openshift/training/beta-3-setup.md

     simple-openshift-sinatra-sti-1

+OpenShift v3 is in a bit of a transtiion period between authentication paradigms.
+Suffice it to say that, for this beta drop, certain actions cannot be performed by "normal" users, even if it makes sense that they should.
+Don't worry, we'll get there.

+In order to watch the build logs, you actually need to be a cluster administratior right now.
+So, as `root`, you can do the following things:

-That's the UUID of our build.
-We can check on its status (it will switch to "Running" in a few moments):
+We can check on the status of a build (it will switch to "Running" in a few moments):

-    osc get builds
+    osc get builds -n sinatra
     NAME                             TYPE                STATUS    POD
     simple-openshift-sinatra-sti-1   STI                 Pending   simple-openshift-sinatra-sti-1